zapier/zapier-platform-cli/docs/cli.md

 > Note: this is always a safe operation as live/production apps are protected from pushes.
 You must use `zapier deploy` or `zapier migrate` to impact live users.

 If you have not yet registered your app, this command will prompt you for your app title and register the app.

+> Note: You might consider `zapier watch` for a faster development cycle!

 ```bash
 $ zapier push